 This is actually the most subtle of all the other kinds of edible luster dusts.
 It comes in a wide variety of color and adds a beautiful sheen and subtle sparkle effect.
 Luster dust is fine and smooth and can be diluted to be applied with paint brush or airbrush gun.

-Some brands of luster dusts are labeled as safe to ingest while others while food safe are labeled “not for consumption”
+Some brands of luster dusts are labeled as safe to ingest while others though food safe are labeled “not for consumption”

 Sparkle dust produces the sparkle and shine effect which is quite similar to the luster dust.
 The only difference is that the grain of sparkle dust is larger than that of luster dust.
-Because of the larger dust grains than that of luster dust, sparkle dust would work well for dry usage.
+Because of the larger dust grains sparkle dust works well for dry usage.
 That way the sparkles would stand out more.

-That means that when you want an effect that’s not over the top but not as mild as with pearl dust, you can use sparkle dust.
+That means that you can use sparkle dust when you want an effect that’s not over the top but not as mild as with pearl dust.

 This type of “luster dust” are usually labeled “for decorative purposes only” They work beautifully for cakes that require bold, in-your-face popping colors.
 Although the most popular colors of highlighter dust is silver and gold, other colors are available too.